sky-3/sky-3/README.md

 activity on github every 3 months

-also i play taiko no tatsujin and suck at it
+also i play iidx and suck at it

-pronouns: she/they/it
+pronouns: it/its